JetBrains/guide/site/java/tutorials/getting-started-intellij-idea/reading-code/index.md

 ![inspections-widget.png](inspections-widget.png)

 You can click on this to open the Problems tool window or use <kbd>⌘6</kbd> (macOS) / <kbd>Alt+6</kbd> (Windows/Linux).
 You can navigate to each error by clicking on it or use **F2** to get to the next error and **Shift+F2** to go back to the previous error.
-Of course the goal is to keep your code always compiling but the Inspections Widget is very helpful to see the _state_ of your file at a glance.
+Of course, the goal is to keep your code always compiling but the Inspections Widget is very helpful to see the _state_ of your file at a glance.

 ## Moving Between Errors